lulab/RBPgroup/README.md

 The KL divergence is used by default because it leads to RBP clusters that are better supported by known PPI-networks based on our experiments.
 The Euclidean distance is a common cost function for NMF, but tends to find a single cluster with a large number of RBPs.
-A comparison of the four NMF algorithms can be found in `doc/Comparison_of_NMF_algorithms.pdf`.

 [iONMF](https://academic.oup.com/bioinformatics/article/32/10/1527/1742711/Orthogonal-matrix-factorization-enables) includes
 an orthogonality regularization term that is useful for finding non-overlapping clusters.
 The weight on orthogonality